DeepLcom/google-sheets-example/README.md

 Sheets example is the first such code sample that we've released, and we hope it can serve as inspiration or help you as you work through your own project.

+**Disclaimer**: the DeepL support team does *not* provide support for this example.
+Please keep this in mind when you're deciding whether to use it.

 The plugin is open source under the MIT License.

 Instructions for getting started are below.
 If you have any questions or